-Task42.11 requires that focus groups are conducted by the Field Training Program Coordinator and Academy staff with randomly selected trainee officers midway through the field-training cycle, upon completion of field training, and six months after completion of the field training program (compliance standard: Yes/No).
+Task42.11 requires that a total of three focus groups are conducted by the Field Training Program Coordinator and Academy staff with randomly selected trainee officers for each group of trainee officers in the FTO Program.
+The first is conducted midway through the field-training cycle, the second upon completion of field training, and the last six months after completion of the field training program (compliance standard: Yes/No).
 The coordinator conducts focus groups with randomly selected trainees, as required by the NSA.
 The focus group is designed to elicit issues encountered in the program and ensure that inconsistencies in training are identified and rectified.
-During the current reporting period, on June 14, 2014, the FTO Unit conducted the first focus group for the trainees in the 168th Academy and the second focus group for the Transitional Academy on June 4, 2014.
+Since our last review the FTO Coordinator has held three focus groups.
+On August 7th, 2014, the FTO Unit conducted the second focus group for the trainees in the 168th Academy.
+On November 4, 2014, the unit conducted the third focus group for the Transitional Academy.
+On October 5, 2014 the first focus group was held for the 169th Academy.

-Task 42.12 requires that the results of the focus group sessions be reviewed at a meeting to include the Training Section Commander, the FTO Program Coordinator, the BFO Deputy Chief, and the BOS Deputy Chief (compliance standard: Yes/No).
-The required meeting for the discussion of the results of the two focus groups held during the first quarter was held on June 24, 2014, and attended by the required persons.
+Task 42.12 requires that the results of the focus group sessions be reviewed at a meeting to include the Training Section Commander, the FTO Program Coordinator, the two BFO Deputy Chiefs, and the BOS Deputy Chief (compliance standard: Yes/No).
+The required meeting for the discussion of the results of the two focus groups held during the first quarter was held on September 16, 2014, and attended by the required persons.
 The results were documented in a memorandum for the Chief of Police.